-- Definition and Purpose: Ensures sufficient resources to pay budgeted operating and maintenance expenses, including power supply costs, recognizing the timing differences between payment of expenditures and receipt of revenues. - Target (Minimum) Level: - Electric: Equal to 60 days of operating and maintenance expenses, including power supply costs, based on the most recent audited financial statements. - Water: Equal to 60 days of operating and maintenance expenses based on the most recent audited financial statements. - Maximum Level: - Electric: Equal to 90 days of operating and maintenance expenses, including power supply costs, based on the most recent audited financial statements. - Water: Equal to 90 days of operating and maintenance expenses based on the most recent audited financial statements. - Events or Conditions Prompting Use of the Reserve: This Reserve may be routinely used by RPU to cover temporary cash flow deficiencies caused by timing differences between revenues and incurring expense obligations and unexpected increases in operating expenses.
+- Definition and Purpose: Ensures sufficient resources to pay budgeted operating and maintenance expenses, including power supply costs, recognizing the timing differences between payment of expenditures and receipt of revenues. - Target (Minimum) Level: - Electric: Equal to 60 days of operating and maintenance expenses, including power supply costs, and less operating and maintenance expenses funded with restricted or designated reserves, based on the most recent audited financial statements. - Water: Equal to 60 days of operating and maintenance expenses and less operating and maintenance expenses funded with restricted or designated reserves, based on the most recent audited financial statements. - Maximum Level: - Electric: Equal to 90 days of operating and maintenance expenses, including power supply costs, and less any operating and maintenance expenses funded with restricted or designated reserves based on the most recent audited financial statements. - Water: Equal to 90 days of operating and maintenance expenses and less operating and maintenance expenses funded with restricted or designated reserves, based on the most recent audited financial statements. - Events or Conditions Prompting Use of the Reserve: This Reserve may be routinely used by RPU to cover temporary cash flow deficiencies caused by timing differences between revenues and incurring expense obligations and unexpected increases in operating expenses.